Åsmund Grøver Aukrust

 Åsmund Grøver Aukrust (born 28 February 1985) is a Norwegian politician for the Labour Party.
 He has been serving as the minister of international development since 2025 and a member of the Storting from Akershus since 2013.
 He previously served as the deputy leader of the Workers' Youth League (AUF) from 2010 to 2014 and a deputy member of the Storting from 2009 to 2013.

 Early life and education

 Aukrust was born in Bærum.
 He studied at the University of Oslo receiving a bachelor's degree in sociology.
-He currently resides in Oslo.
+He resides in Oslo.

 Political career

 Local politics

 He was elected to the Akershus county council in 2005.

 Youth politics

 He served as deputy leader of the Workers' Youth League from 2010 to 2014.
 He originally ran for the leadership, but narrowly lost the vote to Eskil Pedersen in a closely contested race, although the election committee overwhelmingly favored him.

 He was present at Utøya during the 2011 Norway attacks and was notably tasked with getting an overview of survivors from the Workers' Youth League gathered at the Sundvolden Hotel.

 On 25 April 2011, he was elected vice president of the International Union of Socialist Youth.
 He was appointed as political advisor to the Minister of Culture Anniken Huitfeldt in November 2011.